Enjoy Travel to Japan!

 Q: How long does it take to tour Nagoya Castle?

-A: The average tour time is about 2-3 hours.
-If you want to thoroughly enjoy the exhibits and gardens, plan for a half-day visit.
+A: The average visit takes about 2–3 hours.
+If you want to take your time enjoying the gardens, plan for about half a day.

-Q: Is there a place to eat inside the castle grounds?
+Q: Are there places to eat inside the castle grounds?

-A: Yes, there are restaurants and shops on-site where you can buy snacks and souvenirs.
+A: Yes.
+There are restaurants and shops on the grounds where you can buy light meals and souvenirs.

 Discover More